Toolbar

 View Options

-From this menu, you can access various display options:
+From this menu, various display options can be accessed:

 - AI Tools (Text)